Gender-Based Misconduct Policy

 This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.
 Domestic violence can be a single act or a pattern of behavior in relationships.

-e.
-Dating Violence
+F. Dating Violence

-This includes the use of physical violence, coercion, threats, intimidation, isolation, stalking, or other forms of emotional, sexual or economic abuse directed towards a person who is or has been in a social relationship of a romantic or sexually intimate nature with the victim.
-This includes any behaviors that intimidate, manipulate, humiliate, isolate, frighten, terrorize, coerce, threaten, blame, hurt, injure, or wound someone.
-Dating violence can be a single act or a pattern of behavior in relationships.
+The use of physical violence, coercion, threats, intimidation, isolation, stalking, or other forms of emotional, sexual, or economic abuse directed toward a person who is or has been in a social relationship of a romantic or sexually intimate nature with the victim.

-person, on more than one occasion, that the student knows or reasonably should know is likely to cause a reasonable person to fear for his or her safety or the safety of others or causes the other person to suffer substantial emotional damage.
+Intentionally and for no legitimate purpose engaging in a course of conduct directed at another person, on more than one occasion, that the student knows or reasonably should know is likely to cause a reasonable person to fear for his or her safety or the safety of others or causes the other person to suffer substantial emotional damage.
 Such behaviors and activities may include, but are not limited to:

 - Nonconsensual communication (including face-to-face, telephone calls, voice messages, electronic mail, written letters/notes, unwanted gifts).